Shreeja-AirMetro/Github-Notes/Literature - Notes/Literature - synthesis.md

 	- By research question
 - External
-Write /start with problem / statement - topic stentence that connects that part of literature together Gap based para structure - Start with what is necessary, b
+Write /start with problem / statement - topic stentence that connects that part of literature together Gap based para structure - Start with what is necessary, but what is the reality and what are the causes of the gaps

+	Start with Key points to make and then cluster the papers accordingly

+Types of literature
+1. Integrative - Answers specific RQ - what works with more theoretical what and why
+2. Meta analysis
+3. Systematic
+4. Scoping
+5. Rapid and
+6. Traditional